YFaris/UnionCut/README.md

 Similar to the UnionCut demo, you can see the visualization of the input image, foreground union given by UnionSeg, and discovery result by TokenCut/MaskCut+UnionSeg.
 You can press '_q_' to quit the demo, '_s_' to save the result to _/UnionSeg/demo/_, and any other key to the next image.

 ## CutLER+UnionSeg
+You can download our well-trained checkpoint of CutLER+UnionSeg thourhough this [link](https://drive.google.com/file/d/1_Etx88Ba9bbvHlITsxgmzX4EL3bzVGkO/view?usp=sharing).
+To demo, test, and evaluate the checkpoint, you can simply follow the cookbook of official [CutLER's repository](https://github.com/facebookresearch/CutLER/tree/main).
+If you would like to train your own CutLER+UnionSeg, please follow the instructions below:

 We use the cookbook of [CutLER](https://github.com/facebookresearch/CutLER/tree/main) with our UnionSeg to train a class-agnostic instance segmentation model.
 For the installation of CutLER we refer you to the original [CutLER's repository](https://github.com/facebookresearch/CutLER/tree/main).
 After setting up the official CutLER's implementation, you need to follow the instructions below to combine our UnionSeg with CutLER:
 1. copy our UnionSeg package at _/CutLER/third_party/UnionSeg_ under CutLER's corresponding directory: _CutLER/third_party/_
 2. replace CutLER's official implementation of MaskCut (_CutLER/maskcut/maskcut.py_) with our MaskCut+UnionSeg (_UnionCut/CutLER/MaskCut/maskcut.py_)